Behavior

 The Troy Public Library is committed to providing an atmosphere where people of all ages may come to read, browse, do research, study, attend a program, or enjoy the space.
 This policy does not prohibit quiet conversation between patrons and/or staff members or conversations required to carry on library programs or business.
 It is designed to preserve a reasonably quiet atmosphere where library patrons may use library services and materials without unacceptable disturbance.

-It is each patron’s responsibility to maintain their own proper behavior in order to insure protection of their individual rights and the rights and privileges of other patrons.
+It is each patron’s responsibility to maintain their own proper behavior in order to ensure protection of their individual rights and the rights and privileges of other patrons.

 This policy has been established for the benefit and security of patrons, staff and the library facility.
 In order to provide a suitable library atmosphere, the following rules related to behavior have been established.